whysosuso/whysosuso.github.io/_posts/2020-07-17-Never-A-Dull-Day-Working-At-A-Startup.md

 #### ⦿ You are the culture

 I went to a fairly new University.
 My batch was among the first couple of batches.
-Which meant that I was already exposed to the idea of how culture is built into an organisation and held the value of culture with high regards.
+Which meant that I was already exposed to the idea of how culture is built into an organisation and I held the value of culture with high regards.
 This came in handy when I started working with an early-stage venture.

 In the initial stages of an organisation, the culture is never already set in stone.
 While there has to be a broader sense that the founders will have of the kind of culture they wish to establish within the organisation, it would almost always be a work in progress.
 This meant that as one of the first employees, I had to be cognizant of the fact that I was a primary stakeholder in the creation of the culture.
 I was not going to be a mere consumer here, my role was more like that of a farmer indulging in subsistence farming; _I was going to consume what I created._